NormalUhr/NormalUhr.github.io/_includes/about/en.md

+>I betrayed a girl.
+I did it badly.
+I will keep this here forever.
+I use these words to remind me all over and over again, how she shaped me and how bad I hurt her.
+I will never forgive myself.
+>
+>This is my confession.

-It didn't occur to me that someone should notice this little space.
+It didn't occur to me that someone should notice this little hidden space.
 Anyway, since you are here, why not have a cup of tea.

-Hi, I am Felix Zhang.
-I am a Chinese who have lived in China and Europe.
-You probably noticed that I did not mention a specific country in Europe, that's becuase I traveled a lot of places and did not settle down.

-As my posts suggest, I am quite into C++.
-Generally, my research of interests include Computer Vision(that's a huge topic!), SLAM and Deep Learning(like everyone else in this world...).
-I plan to take a PhD but haven't made any agreement with any Professor.
-If you happened to be a Professor in the related area and are interested in me, pffff..., please wake me up.

 I am a big fan of Harry Potter and Marvel movies, so in my blogs you can easily find many interesting pictures on these two topics.
-Btw I have read the Harry Potter books for over eight times but there are still a lot fun in it to discover.
+Btw, I have read the Harry Potter books for over eight times but there are still a lot fun to discover.

+As my posts suggest, I am quite into C++, but during the research and daily work, I use python primarily.
+For me, C++ is like a transparent plastic bottle, each and every detail being displayed in it.
+Theoretically, you can manipulate this language and design your program with the most flexibility.
+That's where the beauty of programming lies, I suppose.
+I planed to take a PhD in CS and I believe it will begin soon, hopefully in Fall 2021 in the US.

-Anyway, I still wish you have a great time here, for whatever purposes.
+Anyway, I wish you have a great time here, for whatever purposes.
+You are welcome drop me a message with this [address](zhangyihua2020@outlook.com).
+Wish you safe throught the pandemic.